sorbet/sorbet/website/docs/rbi.md

 ### RBIs within gems

-The last way to include RBI files for a gem into a project is for the gem itself to ship with RBI files.
+We expect that as adoption grows, gems will include their external interfaces RBI files in an `rbi/` directory.
+When they do this, Sorbet will automatically include those definitions when typechecking a project.
 In the future, we anticipate this to be the preferred way to include RBI files into a project.

-The way this works is that when `srb` will load a project's `Gemfile` to find the source folders for every gem in a project.
-If any gems have a top-level `rbi/` folder, `srb` will collect the paths to any such folders into a file (`sorbet/rbi_list`) and mention this file in the `sorbet/config` file.
+`srb tc` will automatically check the `Gemfile.lock` for changes since it was last run.
+If there are changes (or if it has never run with this specific hash before) it will check every gem to see if they have a `rbi/` directory.
+If so, they will all be written out to a `~/.cache/sorbet/gem-rbis/<hash>` file and used when typechecking the code.
+These are not included in the normal `sorbet/` files because they will be machine dependent so we don't want those ending up in version control.

 ## The Hidden Definition RBI